twitter/communitynotes/documentation/ranking-notes.md

 {{< figure src="../images/note-statuses.png" alt="Three Community notes in different statuses">}}

+Community Notes are submitted and rated by contributors.
+Ratings are used to determine note statuses (“Helpful”, “Not Helpful”, or “Needs More Ratings”).
+Note statuses determine which notes are displayed on each of the [Community Notes Site’s timelines](../birdwatch-timelines/), and which notes are displayed [on Tweets](../notes-on-twitter/).

 All Community Notes start with the Needs More Ratings status until they receive at least 5 total ratings.
 Notes with 5 or more ratings may be assigned a status of Helpful or Not Helpful according to the algorithm described below.
 If a note is deleted, the algorithm will still score it (using all non-deleted ratings of that note) and the note will receive a status if it’s been rated more than 5 times, although since it is deleted it will not be shown on Twitter even if its status is Helpful.

 Notes marking Tweets as "potentially misleading" with a Note Helpfulness Score of 0.40 and above earn the status of Helpful.
+At this time, only notes that indicate a Tweet is “potentially misleading” and earn the status of Helpful are eligible to be displayed on Tweets.
 Notes with a Note Helpfulness Score less than -0.05 -0.8 \* abs(noteFactorScore) are assigned Not Helpful, where noteFactorScore is described in [Matrix Factorization](#matrix-factorization).
 Notes with scores in between remain with a status of Needs more Ratings.

 Notes marking Tweets as "not misleading" with a Note Helpfulness Score below -0.15 earn the status of Not Helpful.
 Identifying notes as Not Helpful improves contributor helpfulness scoring and reduces time contributors spend reviewing low quality notes.
 At this time, any note marking a Tweet as "not misleading" with a Note Helpfulness Score above -0.15 remains in the status of Needs More Ratings.
 We plan to enable Helpful statuses for notes marking Tweets as "not misleading" as we continue to evaluate ranking quality and utility to users.

 When a note reaches a status of Helpful / Not Helpful, they're shown alongside the two most commonly chosen explanation tags which describe the reason the note was rated helpful or unhelpful.
 Notes with the status Needs More Ratings remain sorted by recency (newest first), and notes with a Helpful or Not Helpful status are sorted by their Helpfulness Score.